 We see them every day: quality logos that become etched in our minds.
 With the blink of an eye we’ve summed up the company behind the name.
 And what’s more, we’ve often decided if they are worthy of our custom with barely a conscious thought.
 And those are just the logos we notice.
 Hundreds of others pass us by, never garnering our attention but instead falling by the wayside in an increasingly saturated consumer market.

 So what is it that makes one logo stand out over another?
-A simple symbol, font, emblem or name can drive decision making that might moves millions.
+A simple symbol, font, emblem or name can drive decision making that amounts to millions.
 Think of a 10-year-old boy who only sees value in a pair of sneakers if they don the Nike logo.
-Or the ability of Lego to sell its toys at top dollar.
+Or the ability of Lego to sell its plastic toys at top dollar.
 Another example is the prestige associated with Mercedes’ three pointed star.
 All of these companies provide high quality offerings and their reputations have become intrinsically entwined with their logos.
 We identify them easily and instantly associate them with quality, prestige and desirability.
 They inspire us to want.

 So when creating a new logo how can we create something with the potential to embody such impact?
 How can we showcase our offering with a word or image?
 How can we inspire trust?
 Admiration?
 Loyalty?
 Or even superiority?
 How can a simple word, symbol or acronym truly do this?

 Well of course there must be a genuine article beneath the advertisement – for that is what a logo is – an easily translated advertisement.
 One that is read and understood in an instant, and yet is meaningless without a great offering to back it up.
 Your business without a logo might succeed, your logo without a business never will.

 Which brings us to why a logo is important.
 It helps your customers and potential customers identify you and differentiate you from competitors.
 It reminds people of your offering, it’s essentially a memory trigger.
 You’re reminding them to make positive associations with your company with a glance at your logo.